deestbie/console-docs/docs/venom/publishlivestream.md

 **To define video metadata:**

 1. Go to **Details**.
-2. Enter the Title, Headline, Description, Pre Stream, and Post Stream text for your video.
+2. Enter the (Stream) Title, Description, Pre Stream, and Post Stream text for your video.
-3. Enter one or more search Tags (comma separated).

 ## Step 3: Select Property and Collection